NoDivide/astrum/README.md

 Your pattern library should now be up and running though granted it will look a little sparse at this stage.

 ## How Astrum Works<a href=“#how-astrum-works”></a>
 Astrum is a single page, [Vue.js](https://vuejs.org) powered, app.
-As mentioned previously, it comprises of components organised into groups and loads it's all important data from a core `data.json` file.
+As mentioned previously, it comprises of components organised into groups and loads its all important data from a core `data.json` file.

 ### Folder Structure<a href=“#folder-structure”></a>